$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: Slightly Broken Higher Spin Symmetry

+At the free level a given CFT, including the correlation functions, is fully controlled by the corresponding higher spin algebra (HSA), say $hs$.
+The multiplet of higher spin currents $J$ form a representation of $hs$.
+Moreover, $J\Imap$ is formally isomorphic to $hs$ (as representation).
+The slightly broken higher spin symmetry is a deformation of $hs$ by $J$ (to be precise by $J/N$ to introduce a small parameter).
+Since $J\Imap \sim hs$, we can interpret the sought for deformation as a non-commutative deformation of $hs$ described in Section \ref{sec:Aconstruction}.
+Then, the HSA belongs to $A_{-1}$ and the non-commutative deformation parameter to $A_{0}$, i.e., $A_{-1}\sim hs$ and $A_0\sim J$.
+The only subtlety is that one should take into account the inversion map $\Imap$.
+From the $A_\infty$ point of view the action of a HSA on the module should be defined as

+We show below that this problem can be reduced to the one already solved in Section \ref{sec:Aconstruction}.
+The procedure is three step.
+Firstly, we extend $hs$ by adding the automorphism $\Imap$ and call the resulting algebra the double $D(hs)$.
+Secondly, we deform $D(hs)$ as an associative algebra.
+This deformation can be used to construct an appropriate $A_\infty$-algebra with the help of Section \ref{sec:Aconstruction}.
+Lastly, we can truncate the algebra in such a way that \eqref{taction} is true.

-As it was already mentioned, typical HSA admit no deformations as associative algebras, which means that $HH^2(hs,hs)=\emptyset$.\footnote{What we discuss below applies also to the examples where they do admit such deformations.} Nevertheless, certain simple extensions of HSA do admit deformations and it is these deformations that are also responsible for the $A_\infty$-structure that originate from any given HSA.
-The deformations turn out to exist due to the fact that certain subalgebras of HSA are related to the generalized free field whose weight is a free parameter.
+As it was already mentioned, typical HSA's admit no deformations as associative algebras, which means that $HH^2(hs,hs)=0$.\footnote{What we discuss below applies also to the examples where they do admit such deformations.} Nevertheless, certain simple extensions of HSA's do admit deformations and it is these deformations that are also responsible for the $A_\infty$-structure.